LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

    ...

-This solution does not require compiling the ``edcg`` hook object in debug mode or access to its source code (e.g. to modify its expansion rules, to emit debug messages.
+This solution does not require compiling the ``edcg`` hook object in debug mode or access to its source code (e.g. to modify its expansion rules to emit debug messages.
 We could also simply use the ``user`` pseudo-object as the monitor object: